SSWConsulting/SSW.Rules.Content/rules/tools--do-you-make-sure-stylecop-is-installed-and-turned-on/rule.md

 ---

-Then avoid adding exclusions… and if you \* **have to** \* make sure any exclusions…then have each one agreed to by all the team members.
+You should avoid adding exclusions to StyleCop.
+But, if they are necessary, ensure they are agreed to by all team members and stored in a shared exclusions file that is included in the repository, eg. stylecop.json

 <!--endintro-->